 The following are recommended best practices for administrators managing electronic data in Carnegie Mellon's computing environment.
 These practices should be followed to ensure easier compliance with a litigation hold.

 All automated data destruction for users under a litigation hold should be suspended.
 This includes backup volumes for accounts, computers and email.

-Preserve data logs for users under a litigation hold for items such as email forwarding settings, known accounts, etc.
+Preserve data logs for users under a litigation hold for items such as email forwarding settings, known accounts, shared file systems, cloud service accounts, etc.

 Maintain a listing of systems known to house data for users under a litigation hold.
 Such a list would include user directories, computers, email account locations, and other systems that store data for which the user is a custodian.